... trustees for the future

 The parochial church council (PCC) is the "executive committee" of a Church of England parish.
 It meets regularly through the year to conduct its business.

-The PCC is made up of The Rector, the churchwardens and lectected representatives from those on the electoral roll of the parish.
+The PCC is made up of The Rector, the churchwardens and elected representatives from those on the electoral roll of the parish.

-In April, the Annual Parochial Church Council Meeting (formmaly called the AGM of the PCC) take place.
-All on the electoral roll are welcome to attend this meeting, to see the annual accounts and to hear reports covering the work of the PCC and the Church in the preceeding year.
+In April, the Annual Parochial Church Council Meeting (formally called the AGM of the PCC) takes place.
+All on the electoral roll are welcome to attend this meeting, to see the annual accounts and to hear reports covering the work of the PCC and the Church in the preceding year.

-The "Annual Report and Financial Statemenets 2022" were presented to and agreed by the Annual Parich Church Meeting.
+The "Annual Report and Financial Statemenets 2025" were presented to and agreed by the Annual Parish Church Meeting on 13 April 2025.

 Current Members of Cradley PCC